 Dr. Marion G. Pottinger

 Dr. Marion G. Pottinger, a Professional Engineer, earned his M.S. degree and Ph.D. degree at Purdue University and his B.S.M.E. at the University of Cincinnati.
 He has worked on numerous diverse projects in both technical and managerial positions.
 After leaving Purdue, Dr. Pottinger served in the USAF where he did some of the original research on wave propagation in high-performance composites.
 Since leaving the Air Force in 1969, he has worked in tire and tire/vehicle mechanics for B.F.
 Goodrich, Uniroyal Goodrich, and most recently as Technical Director of Smithers Scientific Services, Inc. before founding his own consulting company M’gineering, LLC.
 Dr. Pottinger has published more than 40 papers, acquired five patents, and given numerous lectures, including the plenary lecture for the Tire Society Conference in 1997.
 Though Dr. Pottinger has worked in almost every area of tire mechanics, he is best known for his work with respect to tire force and moment properties and the mechanics of the tire footprint with application to wear.
 In the footprint area, he has received two of his seven Best Paper and Outstanding Presentation awards.
 In 2012 he received the Herzlich Medal for Distinguished Technical Achievement, and a Tire Society Distinguished Service Award.
 Dr. Pottinger has been particularly active in SAE and ASTM where he has contributed to the production of numerous technical standards.
 He was presented with the Distinguished Achievement Award in the 2012 International Tire Exhibition and Conference.
 In 2014 he received a Lifetime Achievement Award from Tire Technology International.
 Dr. Pottinger was president of Tire Society, and is also a member of ASME and SEM.
-Currently; he serves as President of M’gineering LLC.
+Currently, he serves as President of M’gineering LLC.